porridgewithraisins/coffee-pesto/README.md

 ### Manually

+You will need the standard `xdotool` if you don't already have it.
+You can install it from your usual repositories.

 First, install [this](https://github.com/porridgewithraisins/x11cp) xclip alternative.
 Why this requires an xclip alternative is explained on that page.

 Then, install this program like so